Sawndip/synapse/README.md

-The package uniquely supports a wide array of non parametric density estimators that may be used to evaluate the probability density functions of the beams in 2D, 4D or 5D phase space.
+The package uniquely supports a wide array of non parametric density estimators that may be used to evaluate the probability density functions of the beams in the 2D or 4D transverse phase space.
 This allows for the unbiased evaluation of beam volumes, local densities and distributions of filamented beams in phase space.